Bank of England Museum |

 |

-This museum is the world’s greatest museum in art and design, our vision is to open up the Museum, making our beautiful building and world-class collections accessible and inspiring for everyone.
+This museum is the world�s greatest museum in art and design, our vision is to open up the Museum, making our beautiful building and world-class collections accessible and inspiring for everyone.

-The V&A is located on Cromwell Road, SW7, nearest station is South Kensington which can be accessed by tube on the District, Circle and Piccadilly line and is a 15 minute ride from central London.
+The V&A; is located on Cromwell Road, SW7, nearest station is South Kensington which can be accessed by tube on the District, Circle and Piccadilly line and is a 15 minute ride from central London.

-| Address : | Victoria and Albert
+Address : | Victoria and Albert

 Cromwell Road

-London SW7 | | Tube : | South Kensington | | Buses : | 14, 49, 70, 74, 345, 360, 414 |
+London SW7 | Tube : | South Kensington | Buses : | 14, 49, 70, 74, 345, 360, 414 |

-| Regency Hotel Best Western John Howard Hotel Best Western John Howard Apartments Ambassadors Hotel
+| Somerset Roland Gardens Somerset Queens Gate Gardens Regency Hotel John Howard Hotel John Howard Apartments Ambassadors Hotel

 |